International Dunhuang Programme: IDP Centres

-The International Dunhuang Project has centres in seven countries.
-The London centre, based at the British Library, acts as the directorate for the IDP, and is responsible for maintaining the IDP database and the main English-language website.
-The other centres maintain local-language versions of the IDP website, currently Chinese, French, German, Japanese, Korea, and Russian.
+The International Dunhuang Programme has centres in seven countries.
+The London centre, based at the British Library, acts as the secretariat for the IDP, and is responsible for maintaining the IDP database and the main English-language website.
+The other centres previously maintained local-language versions of the IDP website, though efforts are ongoing to unify the IDP's digital platforms.
+Currently, the website hosted by the National Library of China provides access to materials in Chinese.

 Each centre is responsible for the conservation, cataloguing, and digitisation of manuscripts in its country.
-The staff at these centres help train participating institutions in the use of digitisation equipment and computer software, as well as providing training in conservation and research techniques.
+The staff at these centres help train participating institutions in the use of digitisation equipment and computer software, as well as hosting knowledge exchanges in conservation and research techniques.